 Stats: 4.0 miles – 1,400ft gain – 2.5 hours

-The next day we decided to day hike to Big Heart Lake and leave our gear behind.
-Right away there is about 1,000 ft of elevation gain in the first mile to the lake.
+The next day, we decided to day hike to Big Heart Lake and leave our gear behind.
+Right away, there is about 1,000 ft of elevation gain in the first mile to the lake.
 The views are immaculate.
-As you climb, you will begin to see the terrain in a new light, you see Trout Lake from an aerial view and, on a clear day, Mount Baker.
+As you climb, you will begin to see the terrain in a new light.
+You will see Trout Lake from an aerial view and, on a clear day, Mount Baker.

 Big Heart Lake on the West Fork Foss Lakes Trail a 100 Classic Hike of Washington Completed by Exploren Borgen